tokenjobsio/awesome-web3-jobs/README.md

 - [BeInCrypto Jobs](https://beincrypto.com/jobs/) - A job board for cryptocurrency and blockchain positions.
 - [ConsenSys Jobs](https://consensys.net/careers/) - A list of open positions at ConsenSys, a leading Ethereum development company.
 - [Blockchain Headhunter](https://www.blockchainheadhunter.com/jobs) - A job board for blockchain and cryptocurrency positions.
+- [tokenjobs.io](https://tokenjobs.io) - A job board for web3 and blockchain jobs with various filters.

 ## Contributing 👷